johanbrook/johanbrook.com/src/_pages/index.md

 ---
-template: home.html
+template: home
 page: home
+title: Johan
 ---

-**I like building things** for the web and you'll *probably* enjoy grabbing a beer or coffee with me.
+**I like building things** for the web and you'll _probably_ enjoy grabbing a beer or coffee with me.
 I also like reading, writing, strolling around in cities, playing the guitar, coffee, cooking, and photography.

-***
+---

 I've been designing and writing code for around seven years now.
 So far, I've avoided to put myself under one label – to specialise in one thing only – and instead gone for this Jack of all Trades role in the various teams I've had the pleasure of working with.
 I like all things graphic and digital design, front and backend development, product and strategy, typography and API design, copywriting and CSS architecture.